Drone strike disrupts Dubai flights as Iran continues Gulf attacks

 Authorities in Abu Dhabi, the capital of the UAE, are responding to “an incident involving a missile falling on a civilian vehicle in Al Bahyan area”, according to the city’s media office.
 The incident resulted “in one casualty of Palestinian nationality”, it said in a post on X.

+The civil defence teams were trying to control the fire and no injuries were reported, it added.

+Fire broke out at Fujairah oil hub after debris fell during the interception of a drone on Saturday.

-The incident comes days after the city media office said two falling drones wounded four people near the airport on Wednesday.
+The incidents comes days after the city media office said two falling drones wounded four people near the airport on Wednesday.

 The UAE’s Ministry of Defence has reported six deaths since the war began on February 28, including four civilians and two military personnel, who died in a helicopter crash blamed on a technical malfunction.